-IMPC DEFI DRTANT This is the safety alert symbol.
+This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.

+DEFINITIONS

-DANGER-Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
-WARNING-Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
-CAUTION-Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
-NOTICE-Indicates a hazard that could result in property damage only (including damage to the control).
-IMPORTANT-Designates an operating tip or maintenance suggestion. .
-WA RNING The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury, loss of life, or property damage.
+- DANGER-Indicates a hazardous situation which, if not avoided, will result in death or serious injury. - WARNING-Indicates a hazardous situation which, if not avoided, could result in death or serious injury. - CAUTION-Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury. - NOTICE-Indicates a hazard that could result in property damage only (including damage to the control). - IMPORTANT-Designates an operating tip or maintenance suggestion.

+The engine, turbine, or other type of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury, loss of life, or property damage.

 The overspeed shutdown device must be totally independent of the prime mover control system.
 An overtemperature or overpressure shutdown device may also be needed for safety, as appropriate.

-Read this entire installing, oper precautions.
-Fa e manual and all other publications pertaining to the work to be performed before ating, or servicing this equipment.
-Practice all plant and safety instructions and ailure to follow instructions can cause personal injury and/or property damage.
-This publicatio you have the la The current rev The latest vers not there, pleas n may have been revised or updated since this copy was produced.
-To verify that test revision, be sure to check the publications page on the Woodward website: www.woodward.com/publications rision and distribution restriction of all publications are shown in manual 26311. ion of most publications is available on the publications page .
-If your publication is se contact your customer service representative to get the latest copy.
-Any unauthoria electrical, or or damage to the "negligence" w for any resultin zed modifications to or use of this equipment outside its specified mechanical, ther operating limits may cause personal injury and/or property damage, including equipment.
-Any such unauthorized modifications: (i) constitute "misuse" and/or vithin the meaning of the product warranty thereby excluding warranty coverage ng damage, and (ii) invalidate product certifications or listings.
-NC DTICE To prevent damage to a control system that uses an alternator or battery-charging device, make sure the charging device is turned off before disconnecting the battery from the system.
-NC DTICE To prevent damage to electronic components caused by improper handling, read and observe the precautions in Woodward manual 82715 , Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules .
-NC TIGE and observe the precautions in Woodward manual 82715, Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules.
+Read this entire manual and all other publications pertaining to the work to be performed before installing, operating, or servicing this equipment.
+Practice all plant and safety instructions and precautions.
+Failure to follow instructions can cause personal injury and/or property damage.

+This publication may have been revised or updated since this copy was produced.
+To verify that you have the latest revision, be sure to check the publications page on the Woodward website:

+www.woodward.com/publications

+The current revision and distribution restriction of all publications are shown in manual 26311.

+The latest version of most publications is available on the publications page.
+If your publication is not there, please contact your customer service representative to get the latest copy.

+Any unauthorized modifications to or use of this equipment outside its specified mechanical, electrical, or other operating limits may cause personal injury and/or property damage, including damage to the equipment.
+Any such unauthorized modifications: (i) constitute "misuse" and/or "negligence" within the meaning of the product warranty thereby excluding warranty coverage for any resulting damage, and (ii) invalidate product certifications or listings.

+To prevent damage to a control system that uses an alternator or battery-charging device, make sure the charging device is turned off before disconnecting the battery from the system.

+To prevent damage to electronic components caused by improper handling, read and observe the precautions in Woodward manual 82715, Guide for Handling and Protection of Electronic Controls, Printed Circuit Boards, and Modules.